 So, that is the flywheel effect – I hope that made sense and raised a few questions.
 The whole point of the flywheel is to map out this journey.
 The map shows the way and you should use a bias for action to test the assumptions.
 We believe that a version of this value flywheel exists in every company, but many can’t see it and therefore can’t get it turning.
 Wardley Mapping is the key technique for building insight AND we have talked about the importance of the next best action and tracking your time to value.
 All of this and more is covered in the book and blog – The Serverless Edge.

 This has been a taster of the content in our book which will be released by IT Revolution next year.

-We have a few case studies of companies that have gotten this model right.
-We have lots of advice and illustrations on how this works.
-We are also producing content at the blog listed here and would really value your feedback.
+We have case studies of companies that have gotten this model right.
+And we have lots of advice and illustrations on how this works.
+We are also producing content on the blog listed here and would really value your feedback.

 The wave of transformation still has not hit most companies.
 Yes, you are migrating to the cloud – but have you thought about how technology will drive your business when you get there?

 11 thoughts on “Wardley Mapping with the Value Flywheel”